Vietnam.vn - Nền tảng quảng bá Việt Nam

 Need for breakthrough in tourism human resource training in Vietnam today

-To meet the requirements of training high-quality tourism human resources, Associate Professor Dr. Pham Trung Luong emphasized that it is necessary to have a suitable training policy system, in which the most prominent is the policy of attracting qualified lecturers from outside, including lecturers from prestigious training institutions in the region and around the world.
+To meet the requirements of training high-quality tourism human resources, Associate Professor Dr. Pham Trung Luong emphasized that it is necessary to have a suitable training policy system, in which the most prominent is the policy of attracting qualified lecturers from outside, including lecturers from prestigious training institutions in the region and around the world .

 Policies to improve the professional qualifications of the teaching staff; policies to encourage the integration of teaching activities with research activities; policies to support the upgrading and development of training facilities.
 In particular, the development, completion and application of the policy system must not discriminate against training institutions with different forms of ownership.

 According to Associate Professor Dr. Pham Trung Luong, there has not been a breakthrough change in the selection of training models.
-Accordingly, the current main training model still follows the "worn path", heavily administrative of the "subsidy" period, does not respect the "supply - demand" principle, lacks vision in the context of integration and rapid development of science and technology, especially the 4.0 industrial revolution.
+Accordingly, the current main training model still follows the "worn path", heavily administrative of the "subsidy" period, does not respect the "supply - demand" principle, lacks vision in the context of integration and the rapid development of science and technology, especially the 4.0 industrial revolution.
 Therefore, it is necessary to innovate thinking and solutions for the source training model.

 Source